raspberrypi/picotool/README.md

             command can be executed.
 After executing the command (unless the command itself is a 'reboot') the device will be left connected and accessible to picotool, but without the USB drive mounted
-        --bootsel-led <gpio>
+        --only-force
+            Same as --force, but will only target devices not currently in BOOTSEL mode --bootsel-led <gpio>
             Specify the GPIO for the BOOTSEL activity LED to flash (default none, ignored by RP2350A-A2 in Arm mode) - only applicable if this command reboots the device to